by nature i am a monstrous thing

 i will walk your dreams and join the monsters

-dig my nails into your heart and make it my home
+dig my nails into your heart and carve myself a home

-if i lose myself in you, i am not lost:
+if i lose myself in you, know i am not lost:

 bury your teeth in my skin